alinaqi2000/typescript-practice/README.md

-### Laravel Vuejs Chat App
+### Typescript Practice Project
-This is a chat room app built with Laravel and Vue JS.
+This is a simple project for practicing your Typescipt skills.

 ------------